crispzips/managingwordpress/README.md

 While WordPress is certainly simpler and more intuitive than building sites from scratch using html/css/php, it still has its fair share of whizzbangs, doodads, and mumbojumbo to stymie your creative process.

-This tutorial will help you navigate the WordPress user interface so that you can harness its core functionality.
+This tutorial will help you navigate the WordPress user interface and augment it with SiteOrigin plugins so that you can harness its full functionality.

 [Here are some examples of what you can do with WordPress](https://wordpress.org/showcase/)